What a trill: $13K flute in the wind since 2012 recovered

-BOSTON — A $13,000 flute that went missing nearly a decade ago has been returned to its owner after police recovered it from a Boston music store, police said Wednesday.
+BOSTON (AP) — A $13,000 flute that went missing nearly a decade ago has been returned to its owner after police recovered it from a Boston music store, police said Wednesday.

 The flute was reported missing in 2012 after its owner left it in a taxi cab, according to Boston police.
 It had been a cold case until this February, when a worker at a Boston music store called with a tip.